strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 When it comes to tiered storage, most people will automatically connect it with object storage such as Amazon AWS S3.
 If you are in one of the public clouds, using their object storage is usually the most obvious choice.
-But what if you run on-premises?
+But what if you are running Kafka on-premises?
 There are multiple projects that allow you to deploy your own S3-compatible object storage.
-But do you have time to manage the object storage deployment?
+However, managing these deployments can be time-consuming.
 Will you be able to run it with the same durability and availability as AWS?
 And will it have comparable performance?
-That is why you should consider some other options as well.
+That’s why it’s worth considering other storage options.
-In this blog post, we will look at one of them.
+In this post, we will look at how shared storage can be used as tiered storage.

 <!--more-->

 ### What is tiered storage

 Tiered storage support in Apache Kafka was introduced in Kafka 3.6.0 as an early access feature.
-And it is considered _production-ready_ from Kafka 3.9.0 (make sure to check out the current [Tiered storage limitations](https://kafka.apache.org/documentation/#tiered_storage_limitation)).
+And it is considered _production-ready_ from Kafka 3.9.0 (make sure to check out the current [tiered storage limitations](https://kafka.apache.org/documentation/#tiered_storage_limitation)).
 When enabled, Apache Kafka brokers use two types (tiers) of storage:
 * The _local_ storage tier
 * The _remote_ storage tier

-The _local_ tier is the same storage Apache Kafka has been using since its beginnings.
+The _local_ tier is the same storage Apache Kafka has been using from the beginning.
 It is typically based on block storage volumes.
-While Apache Kafka documentation calls it _local_, the storage does not have to be physically located in the same machine where the Kafka broker using it is running.
+Despite the term _local_, the storage does not have to be physically located in the same machine where the Kafka broker using it is running.
 It can be a block storage mounted over the network such as Amazon AWS EBS volumes, iSCSI volumes, etc.
 The _remote_ tier is the new tier introduced by tiered storage.
-It is typically based on some external storage, such as the object storage we mentioned at the beginning of this blog post.
+It is typically based on some external storage, such as Amazon S3.

-Apache Kafka brokers always keep the latest data on the local storage tier.
+Kafka brokers always keep the latest data on the local storage tier.
 But the older data will be offloaded to the remote tier.
-How much data will be kept locally, how often will they be offloaded and so on ... that depends on how you configure the tiered storage.
+How much data is kept locally, how often it is offloaded, and other details ... that depends on how you configure the tiered storage.

-#### What are the main benefits?
+#### Benefits of tiered storage for Apache Kafka clusters

 Using tiered storage has multiple benefits:
-* The capacity local storage tier is ultimately limited by the maximum disk size.
+* The capacity of the local storage tier is ultimately limited by the maximum disk size.
   While you can use JBOD storage to combine the capacity of multiple disks, there will always be a limit to how many disks can be mounted on your server.
-  With JBOD storage, you also need to take care of balancing the data between the different volumes.
+  With JBOD storage, you also need careful balancing of the data between the different volumes.
   Compared to that, the capacity of something like Amazon AWS S3 storage is practically unlimited.
 * By offloading the older data to the remote storage tier, the Kafka brokers will keep less data locally.
   That can help during various Kafka operations.
-  For example, your brokers might a little bit start faster.
-  This applies especially after some unclean shutdown.
+  For example, brokers might start faster, especially after an unclean shutdown.
   And if you loose the whole broker including its storage, its recovery will be much faster because it will need to replicate a lot less data from the other brokers.
-* Scaling your Kafka cluster will become much easier because better separation between the storage and compute layers.
+* Scaling your Kafka cluster will become much easier because of better separation between the storage and compute layers.
-  When you want to add or remove brokers from your cluster, you will not need to move so many data between them as most of the data might be stored in the remote tier and are not affected at all when number of brokers in the cluster changes.
+  When adding or removing brokers from your cluster, you will not need to move so much data between them, particularly when most of the data is stored in the remote tier and is unaffected when the number of brokers changes.

 Tiered storage might also improve the running costs of your cluster, because in many situations, the remote storage tier will be significantly cheaper than the local storage tier.
-But be careful, as this differs from use case to use case and from user to user.
+But this depends on your Kafka usage and workload.
 The remote storage tier often uses completely different pricing schemas.
-For example, with Amazon AWS S3 we already mentioned before, your price is calculated based on the amount of data you store there, but also based on the number of API calls you make.
+For example, with Amazon AWS S3, price is calculated based on the amount of data stored and the number of API calls made.
-So while in most use-cases using object storage should be cheaper compared block storage, there might be some situations when the tiered storage is actually more expensive than the local storage tier.
+So while object storage is often cheaper compared to block storage, there might be some situations when tiered storage ends up being more expensive than the local storage tier.

-The performance profile of the remote storage is usually also different from the block storage used for the local tier.
-In particular the latency is often higher.
+Performance is also another factor.
+Remote storage typically has a higher latency than local block storage.
-So accessing your older data that were offloaded to the remote tier might not be as fast as accessing the data kept locally.
+So accessing older data offloaded to the remote tier might not be as fast as accessing the local data.

-Luckily, Apache Kafka allows us to configure the tiered storage on a per-topic basis.
+Fortunately, Apache Kafka lets you configure the tiered storage on a per-topic basis.
-So unlike other streaming platforms that rely only on the remote storage tier, you can decide when will tiered storage be used.
+So unlike other streaming platforms that rely only on the remote storage tier, you can decide where to use tiered storage at the topic level.
-That way, you can keep the topics where low latency is critical or where repeated consumption would make the costs skyrocket as local only.
+This flexibility allows you to keep low-latency or frequent-access topics fully local while using remote storage for others.

 #### What makes a good remote storage?

 The remote storage is used by all Kafka brokers from a given cluster.
-The data stored in the remote tier are not assigned to any particular broker.
+The data stored in the remote tier isn't assigned to any particular broker.
-The data for given partition will be always written to the remote storage by the broker hosting the leader replica.
+For any given partition, the data is always written to the remote storage by the broker hosting the leader replica.
-And they will be read by the brokers hosting the leader or follower replicas.
+And the data is read by the brokers hosting the leader or follower replicas.
 But when partition replicas are reassigned between the brokers, their data will remain unchanged in the remote storage tier.
 So whatever type of storage you use as the remote tier, it must allow shared read and write access to all the data from all brokers.

-Another important aspect when choosing the right remote storage is its performance, scalability, durability, and availability.
+Performance, scalability, durability, and availability are also important requirements when evaluating remote storage options.
 The actual requirements depend on your use-cases or on the type of environment where you use it.
 But your Kafka cluster will be only as good as its weakest part.
 So if you require high availability, durability, and performance, you have to make sure that your remote storage supports these requirements.